 To promote the welfare of the Protestant Reformed Churches, in which we have a name and a place.

-Still today the staff of Beacon Lights strives towards this goal, as well as edifying those in other denominations.
-Beacon Lights is written for the young people by young people as well as by adults.
-This magazine is also written for the parents of young people, so they may be made aware of what their children are facing in this world.
+The magazine is also written for the parents of young people, so they may be made aware of what their children and their children’s children are facing in this world.
 The world will only get darker as it nears the end.
-Sin is rampant.
-Temptations attack from all sides.
+Even now, sin is rampant.
+Temptation attacks from all sides.
 We pray that Beacon Lights may serve as a light shining in the darkness of this world to guide young people in their Christian lives.